Dealing With the IRS»

 - This section includes frequently encountered topics relating to small businesses.
 It discusses business deductions, how to avoid underpayment penalties, 1099s and much more....

-- Effective for tax years beginning in 2013, taxpayers can elect a simplified deduction for the business use of their home.
+- Taxpayers can elect a simplified deduction for the business use of their home.
 The deduction is $5 per square foot with a maximum square footage of 300.
 Thus, the maximum deduction is $1,500 per year.

 - Health Savings Accounts Offer Tax Breaks